-AOPA urges the Finance Committee to continue the stable and reliable system of aviation excise taxes to fund the FAA, eliminating the need for the \$25 user fee.
-Then, we can all get on with the real issues at hand through a productive, meaningful discussion on how to strengthen the nation's airports and modernize air traffic control - the plan, design, implementation -- that enables the U.S. to continue its global aviation leadership position.
+AOPA urges the Ways and Means Committee to continue the stable and reliable system of aviation excise taxes to fund the FAA by approving the extension of the aviation taxes with the Transportation and Infrastructure Committee's recommended adjustments for general aviation fuel taxes.
+This enables the aviation community to engage in a productive, meaningful discussion on how to strengthen the nation's airports and modernize air traffic control - the plan, design, implementation - that enables the U.S. to continue its global aviation leadership position.